mhartl/pivotal-github/README.md

 # pivotal-github

-The `pivotal-github` gem facilitates a Pivotal Tracker–GitHub workflow inspired by the workflow used by [Logical Reality](http://lrdesign.com/).
+The `pivotal-github` gem facilitates a [Pivotal&nbsp;Tracker](http://pivotaltracker.com/)–[GitHub](http://github.com/) workflow inspired by the workflow used by [Logical Reality](http://lrdesign.com/).
 As per usual, there are several projects (notably [git-flow](https://github.com/nvie/gitflow) and [git-pivotal](https://github.com/trydionel/git-pivotal)) that implement similar solutions, but none met my exact needs.

 ## Installation